-Depression and Anxiety are common amongst all of us, especially because of these trying times.
-Most of the advise out there is primarily focused on our physcial health.
+Depression and anxiety are common amongst all of us, especially because of these trying times.
+Most of the advice out there is primarily focused on our physical health.
 It is essential that we also talk about our mental health and what we can do to feel better.

 Anxiety is charaterized as inabilty to control worries, trying to predict the future with worst case scenerios, insomnia, irritabilitly, mind racing, inability to sit down and relax.

 If you are suffering from either or both these conditions, it is important that you keep reading.
 Although, these are proactive steps that can help prevent mental digression.
 Walking outside 3-7 times a week, 20-60 minutes, will increase seratonine, which will improve mood.
 It will provide you with Vitamin-D, if the sun is shining.
 It will increase your endorphins which will improve your mood and energy.
 Walking and thinking allows for you to process bilaterally, which means that because your eyes shift from one side as you walk, your brain will process information from your emotional brain to your smart brain.
 This will decrease fear and anxiety and will improve mood and anxiety.